Sustainable Supply Chain Management

 DMC strives to manufacture products containing fewer hazardous substances and conducts activities considering environmental conservation.

-Questionnaire on CSR Procurement
+Questionnaire on Sustainability Procurement

 - Safe and Sanitation

 - Management System

 Response to Conflict Minerals

 DMC is committed to not using conflict minerals, minerals mined under conditions in which armed conflict, human rights abuse or environmental destruction occur, to prevent funds from flowing to armed groups.
 We procure the tin and gold used as raw materials in the manufacture of DMC touchscreens from conflict-free smelters such as CFSI*.
 If we find that our product contains conflict minerals, we take prompt corrective measures.

 * CFSI: International conflict-free sourcing initiative

 Tin and gold are essential to the manufacture of touchscreens.
 DMC established a system under the supervision of the Director & Production Management Division Manager designed to prevent the use of conflict minerals.
 We gather information on conflict minerals from all suppliers and require tin and gold to be procured from smelters whose products are certified conflict-free.
 We surveyed our 106 suppliers using the Conflict Mineral Reporting Template (CMRT) developed by the Responsible Business Alliance (RBA) and Global e-Sustainability Initiative (GeSI).
 The response rate was 98.1% in FY2021.
 Currently, no minerals have been identified as a source of funding for armed groups.
 Currently, no minerals have been identified as a source of funding for armed groups.